JuliaLang/julia/doc/stdlib/base.rst

    ..
 Docstring generated from Julia source

-   Show an expression and result, returning the result
+   Show an expression and result, returning the result.

 .. function:: versioninfo([verbose::Bool])